-If you don’t fancy choosing a Spanish baby name, take a look at the most popular baby names for 2018 for a little more inspiration.
+If you don’t fancy choosing a Spanish baby name, take a look at the trending baby names for 2018 for a little more inspiration.

 Released by website Babygaga, the list features the names that researchers predict will be the most popular, taking into account baby name data from the past few years.

 Trending baby names for girls in 2018